 5. Water Garden:

 Water garden incorporate water features such as ponds, fountains, or streams, along with aquatic plants.
-The garden add a serene and tranquil element to outdoor spaces, creating a harmonious balance between water and land.
+The garden add a tranquil element to outdoor spaces, creating a harmonious balance between water and land.
 Water garden can range from small, container-based designs to larger, more elaborate installations, offering a diverse range of possibilities for incorporating aquatic elements into garden landscapes.

-6. Japanese Zen Garden:
+8. Japanese Zen Garden:

 Also known as "Karesansui," Japanese Zen gardens are minimalist landscapes that typically feature carefully raked gravel or sand, rocks, and occasionally, strategically placed plants.
 The design principles emphasize simplicity, balance, and harmony, creating a space that invites contemplation and meditation.
 Japanese Zen gardens are often found in temple settings or private spaces, serving as a visual representation of philosophical and spiritual concepts.

-9. Container Garden:
+9. Cottage Garden:

 A cottage garden is an informal and charming type of garden characterized by a mix of flowers, herbs, and sometimes vegetables.
 This garden often have a rustic and unstructured appearance, with plants arranged in a way that appears spontaneous and natural.
 Cottage garden evokes a sense of nostalgia and traditional English countryside aesthetics, creating a welcoming and picturesque outdoor retreat.